 The simplest materials to import into your project are Microsoft Word, text, PDF, audio, video and/or picture files saved on your computer.
-For example, to import files of this type into the Interviews folder do the following:
+To import files of these types do the following:

-- 1. Select the sub-folder you wish to import the files into (e.g. Interviews), so that the folder opens in the List View (at the moment there is no content, so there will just be headings) - 2.
+- 1. Select the sub-folder you wish to import the files into (e.g. Literature), so that the folder opens in the List View (close the information about Files) - 2.
 Right click in the blank area in the List View - 3.
 Select 'Import Items...' - 4.
-Locate the files you wish to import (i.e. Helen.mp3, Ken.wmv, Margaret.docx, Maria and Daniel.docx, Robert.docx, Susan.docx; don't import the PDF file at this stage), then import them either by: - o selecting them individually and clicking 'Open' (do this for Helen.mp3); or - o selecting multiple documents and clicking 'Open' (do this for the remaining files) - 5.
-Click 'OK'

-Note that when importing the Helen file individually an 'Audio Properties' dialog box appeared giving you the opportunity to rename the item and to provide a description and colour if desired; you can still do this for the items imported as part of a group by right clicking on the relevant item in the List View, then selecting 'Document Properties...' or 'Video Properties...' as applicable.
+Locate the file/s you wish to import (e.g. Analyzing Estuarine Shoreline Change), then import either by: - o selecting the individual file and clicking 'Open' (as in this case); or - o selecting multiple documents and clicking 'Open' - 5.
+Click 'Import' - 6.
+When importing an individual file, a 'Properties' box will appear giving you the opportunity to rename the item and to provide a description and colour if desired (note you can still do this for items imported as part of a group by right clicking on the relevant item in the List View, then selecting 'Document Properties...' or 'Video Properties...', etc. as applicable).

-(Alternatively, you can import an item into a folder by clicking on the appropriate folder, selecting the 'Import' tab on the ribbon at the top of the screen, and then selecting the 'Files' option in the 'Data' group.)
+(Alternatively, you can import an item into a folder by clicking on the appropriate folder, selecting the 'Import' tab on the ribbon at the top of the screen, and then selecting the 'Files' option.)